WBBSE Class 9 History Chapter 6 The Second World War And Its Aftermath Short Answer Questions

 Question 11.
 How was Germany divided after the Second World War?

-Answer: After the Potsdam Conference, Germany was divided into four occupied zone: France in the southwest, the United States is the south, Great Britain in the northwest and Soviet Union in the east.
+Answer: After the Potsdam Conference, Germany was divided into four occupied zones: France in the southwest, the United States in the south, Great Britain in the northwest and the Soviet Union in the east.
 Berlin, the capital of Germany was also divided into four occupied zones.

 Question 12.
 Mention some military equipment used during the Second World War.